‘Beat Saber’ celebrates ‘Hybrid Theory’ anniversary with Linkin Park pack

 Beat Saber has added numerous music packs since its release, bringing more mainstream acts into its catalogue of songs.

-The inclusion of Linkin Park joins numerous other bands such as Green Day, Imagine Dragons and Panic!
-At The Disco, all of which have received music packs featuring multiple tracks.
+Linkin Park’s inclusion joins numerous other bands such as Green Day, Imagine Dragons and Panic!
+At The Disco.
+All of which have received music packs featuring multiple tracks.

 In VR related news, IO Interactive recently announced that Hitman 3 will be VR compatible when the game launches in 2021.
 Past instalments will also receive the VR treatment and come included with Hitman 3.